-He spent his life serving others at work, in his church and in his community.
+He spent his life serving others at work, in his church and his community.
 He held multiple offices over 40 years of volunteer service with the Exeter Lions Club and was the Guiding Lion for the establishment of the West Pittston Lions Club.
-He was a founding member of the Wyoming Area Booster Club, served as president of Wyoming Area School Board, served as an Exeter Borough Auxiliary police officer, vice-chair of Exeter Borough Civil Defense and was auditor of West Pittston Borough.
+He was a founding member of the Wyoming Area Booster Club, served as president of the Wyoming Area School Board, served as an Exeter Borough auxiliary police officer, vice chair of Exeter Borough Civil Defense and was auditor of West Pittston Borough.
 An avid golfer, Steve was also a member of Fox Hill Country Club.

-A man of great faith, Steve served the parish community of Corpus Christi, first as a lector, then as a Eucharistic minister for more than three decades.
+A man of great faith, Steve served the parish community of Corpus Christi, first as a lector, then as a Eucharistic minister for over three decades.
 Caring for others was central in Steve's life and he would regularly deliver communion to shut-ins.
-A member of the Holy Name Society, he chaired many different activities for the annual fall bazaar at Immaculate Conception Church.
+A member of the Holy Name Society, he chaired many different activities for the annual Fall Bazaar at Immaculate Conception Church.
 But more than that, he instilled a great faith in his children and precious grandchildren.

-He lost his father at age 19 and helped his mother raise his sisters, when he met the love of his life, Judith (Scripkunas) Sokach.
+He lost his father at age 19, and helped his mother raise his sisters, when he met the Love of his Life, Judith Scripkunas Sokach.
 They married in 1964 and would have celebrated their 49th wedding anniversary on May 2.
-The love and devotion they had for each other serves as a model for all couples who knew them.
-Together, they started with nothing but gave everything to their two children, Stephen John and Mary Elizabeth.
+The love and devotion they have for each other serves as a model for all couples who know them.
+Together, they started with nothing, but gave everything to their two children, Stephen John and Mary Elizabeth.

 As patriach of the family, Steve instilled a great respect for tradition, a faith-based life and selfless love and devotion.
 Not a day passed that he didn't express his love to all those close to him, especially his wife, Judy.